kiranjholla/ng-microfrontend-issue-demo/README.md

 ### Introduction

-The intent of this project is to demonstrate an intermittent issue being faced while creating Micro-frontends.
+The intent of this project is to put together the various moving parts that are involved in getting Angular-based Micro Frontends to work.

 ### Design